loudinb/20CS2023/docs/programming-assignments/assignment-2/assignment-2.md

-# Assignment 2
+# Assignment 2: QuizMe

-In this assignment you will be creating a Command Line Interface (CLI) application called **QuizMe**.
-The CLI will quiz as user on a set of questions.
-The application will adapt to the user's performance, prioritizing missed questions for review and spacing out reviews for questions answered correctly.
-The application will include an internal library called the Adaptive Review System (ARS) which provides the logic for managing the adaptive learning process.
+In this assignment, you will create a Command Line Interface (CLI) application called **QuizMe**.
+This application will quiz users on a set of questions, adapting to their performance using a hybrid [Leitner system](https://en.wikipedia.org/wiki/Leitner_system).
+The application includes an internal library called the Adaptive Review System (ARS), which provides the logic for managing the adaptive learning process.

 ## QuizMe CLI Application

 QuizMe is the main interface through which users interact with the quiz system.
-It provides a command-line interface for:
+You will implement a command-line interface that:

-1. Loading quiz questions from a data file
+1. Loads quiz questions from a JSON data file
-2. Initiating a quiz session
+2. Initiates a quiz session
-3. Presenting questions to the user
+3. Presents questions to the user
-4. Accepting and processing user answers
+4. Accepts and processes user answers
-5. Displaying feedback
+5. Displays feedback

-The CLI application is responsible for the user interaction flow and integrates with the underlying ARS library.
+6. Adapts the question order based on user performance

 ## Adaptive Review System (ARS) Library

 The ARS is an internal library that implements the core functionality of the adaptive learning process.
-It uses a hybrid spaced repetition system designed for effective single-session review, combined with the principle of interval-based repetition to enhance retention by dynamically adjusting question priorities based on performance.
+It uses a hybrid spaced repetition system designed for effective single-session review, combined with interval-based repetition to enhance retention.

 ### How ARS Works

 The system uses five boxes to manage questions:

-1. **Box 0 (Missed Questions)**: Prioritized for immediate review after 60 seconds.
+1. **Box 0 (Missed Questions)**: Prioritized for review after 60 seconds.
 2. **Box 1 (Unasked Questions)**: New questions are drawn from here.
-3. **Box 2 (Correctly Answered Once)**: Reviewed after 360 seconds.
+3. **Box 2 (Correctly Answered Once)**: Reviewed after 180 seconds.
-4. **Box 3 (Correctly Answered Twice)**: Reviewed after 600 seconds.
+4. **Box 3 (Correctly Answered Twice)**: Reviewed after 360 seconds.
 5. **Box 4 (Known Questions)**: Reviewed only if all other boxes are empty.

-Questions move between boxes based on the user's answers and time intervals, ensuring focused attention on difficult questions while spacing out reviews for well-learned content.
+Questions move between boxes based on the user's answers, ensuring focused attention on questions the user finds challenging while spacing out reviews for well-learned content.

-### Key Components of ARS:

-1. **ARController**: Manages the overall flow of the quiz session.
-2. **BoxManager**: Handles the organization of questions into different "boxes" based on the user's performance.
-3. **Box**: Represents a category of questions (e.g., missed, unasked, correctly answered once).
-4. **Question**: Defines different types of questions (e.g., true/false, short answer).

 ## Project Structure

+The project is structured into the following directories and files.
+The GitHub repository includes the initial setup and template files for each component, along with comprehensive test files that will be used to evaluate your implementation.

 ```
 quizme/